-- (1) Failure to comply or improper compliance with the animal identification and registration requirement is punishable by a fine of up to 200 fine units. - (2) The same act, if committed by a legal person, is punishable by a fine of up to 2000 euros.
+- (1) The penalty for failure to comply or improper compliance with the animal identification and registration requirement is a fine of up to 200 fine units. - (2) The penalty for the same act committed by a legal person is a fine of up to 2000 euros.
 [RT I 2010, 22, 108 entry into force 01.01.2011]

-- § 585.
-Violation of veterinary requirements for organisation of animal exhibitions, competitions, fairs, auctions and other public events involving bringing animals together or for movement of animals, including trade in animals - (1) Violation of the veterinary requirements for the organisation of animal exhibitions, competitions, fairs, auctions and other public events involving bringing animals together or for the movement of animals, including trade in animals, is punishable by a fine of up to 200 fine units. - (2) The same act, if committed by a legal person, is punishable by a fine of up to 2000 euros.
-[RT I 2010, 22, 108 - entry into force 01.01.2011] - § 586.
+§ 58.
+Violation of veterinary requirements for organisation of animal exhibitions, competitions, fairs, auctions and other public events involving bringing animals together or for movement of animals, including trade in animals

+- (1) The penalty for violation of the veterinary requirements for the organisation of animal exhibitions, competitions, fairs, auctions and other public events involving bringing animals together or for the movement of animals, including trade in animals, is a fine of up to 200 fine units. - (2) The penalty for the same act committed by a legal person is a fine of up to 2000 euros.
+[RT I 2010, 22, 108 entry into force 01.01.2011] - § 58.
 Violation of veterinary requirements for transport and handling of animals, products of animal origin, animal by-products and derived products, and violation of veterinary requirements for storage of non-compliant non-food animal products in free zone, free warehouse or customs warehouse

-- (1) Violation of veterinary requirements for transport or handling of animals, products of animal origin, animal by-products and derived products or storage of non-compliant non-food animal products in free zone, free warehouse or customs warehouse is punishable by a fine of up to 200 fine units.
-[RT I, 29.06.2014, 2 - entry into force 01.07.2014] - (2) The same act, if committed in a manner which endangers human health or the environment, is punishable by a fine of up to 300 fine units. - (3) The act provided for in subsection (1) of this section, if committed by a legal person, is punishable by a fine of up to 2000 euros.
+- (1) The penalty for violation of veterinary requirements for transport or handling of animals, products of animal origin, animal by-products and derived products or storage of non-compliant non-food animal products in free zone, free warehouse or customs warehouse is a fine of up to 200 fine units.

+[RT I, 29.06.2014, 2 entry into force 01.07.2014] - (2) The penalty for the same act committed in a manner which endangers human health or the environment is a fine of up to 300 fine units. - (3) The penalty for the act provided for in subsection (1) of this section, if committed by a legal person, is a fine of up to 2000 euros.
-(4) The act provided for in subsection (2) of this section, if committed by a legal person, is punishable by a fine of up to 3200 euros.
-[RT I 2010, 22, 108 - entry into force 01.01.2011]

-§ 587.
-[Repealed - RT I 2007, 70, 428 - entry into force 01.01.2008]
+[RT I 2010, 22, 108 entry into force 01.01.2011] - (4) The penalty for the act provided for in subsection (2) of this section, if committed by a legal person, is a fine of up to 3200 euros.
+[RT I 2010, 22, 108 entry into force 01.01.2011] - § 58.
+[Repealed RT I 2007, 70, 428 entry into force 01.01.2008]

-§ 588.
+$\S~58^8$ .
 Isolation and cultivation of pathogens of infectious animal diseases for research purposes without permit and violation of biosafety requirements

-- (1) Isolation or cultivation of pathogens of infectious animal diseases for research purposes without permit or violation of the biosafety requirements of a laboratory used for isolating or cultivating pathogens of infectious animal diseases for research purposes is punishable by a fine of up to 300 fine units. - (2) The same act, if committed by a legal person, is punishable by a fine of up to 3200 euros.
-[RT I 2010, 22, 108 - entry into force 01.01.2011]
+- (1) The penalty for isolation or cultivation of pathogens of infectious animal diseases for research purposes without permit or violation of the biosafety requirements of a laboratory used for isolating or cultivating pathogens of infectious animal diseases for research purposes is a fine of up to 300 fine units. - (2) The penalty for the same act committed by a legal person is a fine of up to 3200 euros.
+[RT I 2010, 22, 108 entry into force 01.01.2011]

-§ 589.
+§ 58.
 Failure to comply with measures applicable in event of suspicion of infectious animal disease or for prevention of infectious animal disease and violation of infectious animal disease control rules

-- (1) Failure to comply with the measures applicable in the event of suspicion of an infectious animal disease or for the prevention of an infectious animal disease, or violation of the infectious animal disease control rules is punishable by a fine of up to 300 fine units. - (2) The same act, if committed by a legal person, is punishable by a fine of up to 3200 euros.
+- (1) The penalty for failure to comply with the measures applicable in the event of suspicion of an infectious animal disease or for the prevention of an infectious animal disease, or violation of the infectious animal disease control rules is a fine of up to 300 fine units. - (2) The penalty for the same act committed by a legal person is a fine of up to 3200 euros.
 [RT I 2010, 22, 108 entry into force 01.01.2011]

-§ 5810.
+§ 58.
 Proceedings